offalynne/Input/docs/latest/Device-Quirks.md

 - Many gamepads are not fully supported by iOS due to limited support offered by Apple.
 At the time of writing, XBox One and PlayStation 4 wireless gamepads are supported by iOS, as are MFi gamepads.
 For an up-to-date list, please check [Apple's communications](https://support.apple.com/en-us/HT210414).

-- On iOS, the "gamepad select" button takes a screenshot on double press and records video on long press.
-Be aware when setting default bindings that this can be problematic for users with the feature enabled (default OS behaviour).
+- On iOS, users may find the Select (aka Share or View) gamepad button to cause unintended screenshot and video recording actions.
+These can be toggled on the OS at _Settings > General > Game Controller_

 - On Android, [Game controller mapping](Controller-Mapping) faces some limitations imposed by the implementation of SDL2's gamepad mapping.
 Specifically, the runtime is using an old version of the identifying string used to differentiate gamepads, resulting in the feature being marginally limited on the platform.